 Below: 1st photo - The upper stem leaves can be clasping have margins without teeth, while the lower stem leaves (2nd photo) have a very short stalk at the 4-angled stem, sharp teeth, and an intricate vein pattern.

 Notes: White Turtlehead is indigenous to the Garden area.
-Eloise Butler catalogued it on Sept 6, 1907.
+Eloise Butler catalogued it on Sept.
+6, 1907.
 She obtained additional plants from Malden, Mass. in Sept.
 1909.
 It is listed on Martha Crone's 1951 census of Garden Plants.
 She had also planted it in 1946.
 White Turtlehead is native to Minnesota in most counties in the East half of the State which marks the western edge of the plants range in the U.S. It is found in the eastern half of North America, from the Mississippi River eastward in the U.S. and Manitoba eastward in Canada.
 This is the only species of Chelone currently found in the wild in Minnesota as documented on the 2019 DNR census reports.
 The Red Turtlehead (Chelone obliqua) is considered native to Minnesota but distribution in the state is not well documented.
 The Checklist of the Vascular Plants of Minnesota (Ref. #28C) still lists the plant.

 Eloise Butler wrote this story about the plant: "A turtle takes a daily sunning on a rock in the little pond in the wild garden.
 His tail held stiffly erect suggested to someone a marlingspike, the tool that is associated with a boatswain.
 Accordingly the turtle was dubbed Bos’n, and a little one that has lately appeared, Bos’nette.
 Very appropriately, a plant with white-flowered spikes, named Chelone (turtle) [C. glabra L., Turtlehead] graces the sides of the same pond.
 It is easy to understand how the name Turtlehead was applied to this plant growing in the damp places that turtles frequent, when one has an opportunity to compare the lips of the animal with those of the flower."
 Published 17 September, 1911, Minneapolis Sunday Tribune.
 Read article